 Another important association that designers often belong to is National Kitchen and Bath Association (NKBA) if they do work within this category.
 In fact they may even be a Designated Kitchen Planner which indicates they have studied and passed certain planning and design concepts to receive this designation.

 There are other memberships which exist that design professionals will belong where they will receive current information and new training should they need it related to their specific aspect of the design profession.
 These are often locally based within a particular state or province.
 (There is an association for Professional Stagers for instance.)

 As a consumer looking for a design professional to work within your home, checking what membership a designer or decorator belongs to can tell you how committed they are to the industry.
 Although membership associations can’t necessarily remove a member it is important to note that design professionals who are committed to the industry in the long run want to stay in good standing and be respected by their piers within that organization.
 Membership shows commitment.

 Often these memberships can tell you who belongs to them and can even refer you to a particular firm or member if you require guidance.

-I am proud to say Jane Lockhart Interior Design is a member of the Ontario Chapter of the NKBA, CDECA and I am a member of ARIDO, Intern.
+I am proud to say Jane Lockhart Design is a member of the Ontario Chapter of the NKBA, CDECA and I am a member of ARIDO, Intern.